Freddie Jones: Personal life

 Jones married actress Jennifer Heslewood in 1965.
-They had three sons, actor Toby Jones, Rupert, a director, and Casper, an actor.

-Jones was a Stoke City fan.
+They had three sons, including Toby Jones.
+He was a Stoke City fan.

-Jones died on 9 July 2019 at the age of 91 in Bicester, Oxfordshire, after a short illness.
+Jones died on 9 July 2019, aged 91, in Bicester, Oxfordshire, following a short illness.
 Following his death several of the cast members from Emmerdale paid tribute to Jones.
 On 11 July both episodes of a double-bill of the soap were dedicated to Jones.